 Not listed on the ship manifest were the 1,800 bottles of alcoholic beverages hidden within the hold of the ship.

 Researching European ancestors usually starts with a search of old passenger lists.
-Often, you’ll a find a ship manifest with some useful bits of information such as the name of a traveler’s closest relative or their village of origin.
+Often, you’ll find a ship manifest with some useful bits of information such as the name of a traveler’s closest relative or their village of origin.

 Sometimes, the vessel named on the manifest will connect to an event of historical significance, or possibly the voyage may have been part of some newsworthy happening.